ardittristan/5eSheet-resourcesPlus/README.md

 ## Compability

-Currently known to work with the default 5e sheet, though it does not go into new lines yet so high numbers might squash the resource boxes a lot.
+Currently known to work with the default 5e sheet.